paopre/Spontini/README.md

 ![img](images/OSOPadding.gif)

-In addition to the standard Lilypond avoid-collision positioning properties (X/Y-offset, padding, staff-padding and outside-staff-padding) Spontini supports vertical and horizontal padding done with boxed barriers around graphic objects.
+In addition to the standard Lilypond avoid-collision positioning properties (X/Y-offset, padding, staff-padding and outside-staff-padding) Spontini-Editor supports vertical and horizontal padding done with boxed barriers around graphic objects.
 These boxes, made with the **\jsOSOPadder** command, can be edited using the mouse.
 They also allow you to vertically sort the enclosed objects.

 For example, if we have a note with a dynamic, a text markup and an articulation: